 The Institutes of Energy and the Environment is one of the interdisciplinary research institutes organized under the Office of the Vice President for Research.
 We not only work across colleges and departments at Penn State to help researchers in multiple disciplines collaborate together, but across other institutes as well.

-IEE is the organizational home to two interdisciplinary research institutes, both of which are also located physically in the Land & Water Research Building on the University Park Campus.
+IEE is the organizational home to two interdisciplinary research institutes, both of which are also located physically in the Land and Water Research Building on the University Park Campus.

 - The Institute for Natural Gas Research (INGAR) is directed by Monty Alger.
 INGAR also administers The Center for Collaborative Research on Intelligent Natural Gas Supply Systems at Penn State (CCRINGSS), which engages Penn State researchers and students in many disciplines in collaborative work with various industry stakeholders.

-- IEE provides support to the Polar Center, the Center for Marine Science and Technology (CMAST), and we are ongoing collaborators with the PA Sea Grant program.
+- IEE provides support to the Center for Marine Science and Technology (CMAST), and we are ongoing collaborators with the PA Sea Grant program.

 IEE, along with the colleges and research institutes named below, supports institutes and centers that are working in our primary research themes.